Richard-Burd/Richard-Burd/README.md

 My name is Richard Burd, you can read more about me on my bio [here](https://richard-burd.github.io/about/). <br>

 I am a graduate of the [Flatiron School](https://flatironschool.com/) in New York and have been using GitHub since 2016.
-Here are the tools I'm most familiar with:
+Here are some things I use:

 | Languages  | Frameworks & Libraries  | Databases| Tools |
 | ------- | ---- | -- | --- |